 Yield, purity and integrity are essential to performance in downstream applications such as PCR and sequencing.
 Optimization of extraction methodologies is key for success with challenging sample types and demanding downstream applications.
 The purified target DNA should be free of contaminants, including proteins, other cellular components and undesired nucleic acids.

-Specialized, sample-type specific purification kits may be needed for more complex and challenging samples that contain degraded DNA or a have low concentrations of DNA.
+Specialized, sample-type specific purification kits may be needed for more complex and challenging samples that contain degraded DNA or have low concentrations of DNA.
 Challenging sample types include FFPE tissue, plasma or serum containing cell-free DNA, forensic samples or any source where the sample quantity is limiting.

 Promega was one of the first companies to provide kits for the purification of DNA, as well as plasmids, with over 30 years of experience in nucleic acid extraction.
 We offer a wide range of genomic DNA extraction kits suitable for a variety of sample types and throughput needs, producing high yields and high-quality DNA for use in your downstream applications.
 Our products cover a variety of throughput options and processing methods suitable to your specific needs—from manual single-preps to small benchtop or large-scale automated systems.